Welcome home to NDSU Residence Life. If you will be a freshman next fall (2019-2020 academic year), this information is for you!!

 Designated Room Selection Time

-The room self-selection process will take place March 12-19, 2018.
+The room self-selection process will take place March 18-22, 2019.
 More than 1,500 students will be participating, and each one will be given a specific day and time when they are able to log in and participate.
-Your room selection time will be available to view by early March.
+Your room selection time will be available to view by March 13.
 To view this, log into Campus Connection, select Self Service, then On-Campus Housing—it will be listed on the main page.
+Times are listed in CST.
+You will also receive an email prior to the 13th, notifying you of your self-selection time.

 Please view numbers 1 - 4 in our FAQs below for more information regarding selection times.